top of page

 ABOUT ME

-My research experiences have taken me from the Midwest U.S. to some of the most remote places in the Antarctic.
-I began my career as an undergraduate researcher, sorting through hoary bat guano to do diet analysis - and I never turned back.
+I began my career as an undergraduate researcher, sorting through hoary bat guano to see what they eat - and I never turned back.
 After modeling habitat and dispersal corridors for cougars, distance sampling of deer, old-growth forest inventory, I ended up at the University of Minnesota in 2007.
-I started out as the GIS lead for the Polar Geospatial Center and eventually pursued my PhD in Conservation Biology.
-My dissertation work has continued as my current research, and focuses on using high-resolution satellite imagery to learn about the ecology of polar animals: emperor penguins, Adélie penguins, Weddell seals, and even polar bears and muskoxen.
-This is a new and exciting method to learn about the population dynamics, biogeography, and effects of climate change on polar vertebrates, and I've been part of many "species from space" studies: the first global censuses of both Antarctic penguins, Weddell seal population change, and "polar bears from space".
-I also continue to work on cougar range expansion as the executive director of the Cougar Network.
-My work has been covered internationally by hundreds of media outlets including BBC, NBC Nightly News, Wall Street Journal, and National Geographic (see Speaking, News).
+I started as the GIS lead for the Polar Geospatial Center and eventually pursued my PhD in Conservation Biology.
+My dissertation work has continued as my current research, and focuses on using high-resolution satellite imagery to learn about the ecology of polar animals: in the Antarctic: emperor penguins, Adélie penguins, Weddell seals, crabeater seals; and even polar bears, muskoxen, and caribou in the Arctic.

 Donate to my Penguin Research Fund